bidauxpoto/bd-translate/README.md

 ```
 Usage: translate [options] DICTIONARY 1 2 3 < TAB_FILE

+  - DICTIONARY          tab-separated file with any number of columns, whose first is set as key by default
+  - 1 2 3 (...)         columns (of the TAB_FILE) that we want to translate.
+Can be more than 3.
+  - TAB_FILE            tab-separated file with any number of columns, among which those that we want to translate whenever the key is matched

 Options:
         -f N            specify what is the column (by its number) of DICTIONARY that contains the keys to be translated in TAB_FILE [default is column 1]
         -a              append translation: add new columns with translation on the right of the translated column (instead of substituting it)